ceejbot/toastmasters/11/who.md

 # [fit] Three
 # [fit] Jon Pertwee
 # [fit] 1970-1974
+# [fit] the dandy
-# [fit] "the dandy"
+# [fit] "Reverse the polarity!"

-^ The first Doctor to be in color.
+^ 1st doctor in color, 1st doc with sonic screwdriver.
 He drove a car, Bessie, when he was trapped on earth.
 The second Doctor called him "Fancy Pants".

 ---